United States Border Patrol: Weapons

 On April 9, 2019, CBP announced that the U.S. Border Patrol would transition from the .40 caliber H&K P2000 to an unnamed 9-millimeter Glock pistol, by the end of fiscal year 2021.
 It has since been revealed that the three Glock handguns that are to be issued to CBP officers and agents are the model G26, model G19, and the specifically manufactured for CBP model G47.

 Like many other law enforcement agencies, the 12 gauge Remington Model 870 is the standard pump-action shotgun.
 The Border Patrol issue Model 870 has been modified by Scattergun Technologies to Border Patrol specifications including: a 14-inch barrel, a five-shot capacity magazine, a composite stock with pistol grip, and night sights with a tactical "ghost-ring" rear sight.
 The old Border Patrol "anti-bandit" units used to use 12-gauge, semi-automatic shotguns with sawed-off barrels.
 This weapon had the designated name of a "Sidewinder".
 The USBP anti-bandit units were decommissioned in the late 1980s.

-Border Patrol agents also commonly carry the 5.56 caliber Colt M4 Carbine (specifically, the updated M4A1) and the H&K UMP .40 caliber submachine gun.
+Border Patrol agents also commonly carry the Colt M4 Carbine (specifically, the updated M4A1) using agency-issued 64-grain, .223 caliber ammunition and the H&K UMP .40 caliber submachine gun.
 The .308 caliber M14 rifle is used for ceremonial purposes and by agents who are qualified with the rifle and BORTAC.

 As a less than lethal option, the Border Patrol uses the FN 303 launcher.
 The FN 303 fires 40mm plastic pellet balls containing OC (oleoresin capsicum) pepper dust.
 The plastic pellet balls burst on impact spraying the suspect with OC pepper dust and also acts as impact projectiles.
 The Border Patrol also issues its agents OC pepper spray canisters, tasers and a collapsible/telescopic (or telescoping) steel police baton.